tinacms/tina.io/content/docs/cms.md

 ## Disabling / Enabling the CMS

 The CMS can be enabled or disabled via methods or configuration on the CMS object.
-Disabling the CMS prevents editing UI from rendering and forms from registering.
+Disabling the CMS prevents the editing UI from rendering and forms from registering.

 ```js
 import * as React from 'react'